SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Assurance-Claims.md

 **Evidence E.5.1:** GoCD's logins are based on cookie settings.
 Cookie settings can be changed that enable the logoff to occur after a certain amount of time.
 Default settings automatically log the user off after 14 days.
 See [Authentication Documentation](https://docs.gocd.org/current/configuration/dev_authentication.html).
 Security Gap: For added security, the default setting in configurable properties should be changed to "-1" in "go.sessioncookie.maxage.seconds".
 This setting will expire the session cookie upon browser close.
 Expiring the session cookie upon browser close will reduce the likelihood of an CSRF to occur.

 **Evidence E.5.2.1.1:** GoCD uses Spring Security for session token generation and authentication.
-More investigation through source code is required to give implementation details.
+Spring Security is an industry standard security API using best cryptographic security practices.
+See [Spring Security](https://spring.io/projects/spring-security).

 **Evidence E.5.2.1.2:** GoCD uses Spring Security for session token generation and authentication.
-More investigation through source code is required to give implementation details.
+Spring Security is an industry standard security API using best cryptographic security practices.
+See [Spring Security](https://spring.io/projects/spring-security).

 **Evidence E.5.2.1.3:** GoCD uses Spring Security for session token generation and authentication.
-More investigation through source code is required to give implementation details.
+Spring Security is an industry standard security API using best cryptographic security practices.
+See [Spring Security](https://spring.io/projects/spring-security).

 **Evidence E.5.3:** GoCD implements [Hackerone](https://hackerone.com/gocd) for a vulnerability disclosure program.
 This program is used to reduce security weaknesses.
 A [Github issue](https://github.com/gocd/gocd/issues) is opened up about identified XSS weaknesses and corrected by development.